Neevia

 /SILENT, /VERYSILENT

 Instructs Setup to be silent or very silent.
 When Setup is silent the wizard and the background window are not displayed but the installation progress window is.
 When Setup is very silent the installation progress window is not displayed.
-Everything else is normal so for example error messages during installation are displayed and the startup prompt is (if you haven't disabled it with '/SP-' command line option explained above).
+Everything else is normal so for example error messages during installation are displayed and the startup prompt is (if you haven't disabled it with '/SP' command line option explained above).
 If a restart is necessary and the '/NORESTART' command is not used (see below) and Setup is silent, it will display a “Reboot now?” dialog.
 If it's very silent it will reboot without asking.

 /NOCANCEL